IMOP-lab/SF-ProNet/README.md

-## Spectral-Spatial Modulation and Nonlinear Relational Projection for Multi-Scale Morphological Delineation Enhancing in Complex OCT Macular Pathologies
+# Spectral-Spatial Modulation and Nonlinear Relational Projection for Multi-Scale Morphological Delineation Enhancing in Complex OCT Macular Pathologies

+## Detailed network structure of the SF-ProNet

 ![Figure 1: Detailed network structure of the SF-ProNet](images/Fig1_SF-ProNet.png)

 Structural depiction of the SF-ProNet, comprising an encoding branch bifurcated into a spatial-domain encoder and a wavelet transform-based low-frequency feature extraction pathway, interconnected via SpaGate facilitating selective spectral-spatial fusion; a bottleneck stage characterized by dual consecutive FluFormer module designed for simultaneous global-local feature modeling; and a decoding branch structured by four successive upsampling processes, each followed by a LARE Graph dynamically refining inter-channel dependencies to enhance granularity of reconstructed segmentation features.

 ## Installation